 If you were denied meal or rest breaks in California, you may be able to sue your employer for denying you your employee rights according to California Labor Code 512.
 Employers who do not allow employees to take meal breaks will owe the employee one hour’s worth of pay for each meal break that was denied.

 Additionally, workers are also entitled to interest on these wages if they remain unpaid.
 This is called a “prejudgment interest” and is 10% a year if there was a contract.
 If no contract existed, the interest rate is 7%, unless another statute further specifies another rate.

 Wage and hour lawsuits against employers for failing to provide meal breaks and rest periods are common.
 Additionally, they frequently lead to class action lawsuits because the rights of numerous employees are oftentimes violated.

 Contact Shegerian & Associates to Discuss Your Situation

 If you have a situation at work where you’re not being provided break times, or aren’t being paid for break times that should be paid, you need to speak to one of our qualified employment law attorneys at Shegerian & Associates.

 We’ll help you understand the legal rights and options in your specific situation, and, if any violations of the law have been committed, we are fierce in fighting for our clients’ rights.
-Contact us today for a free consultation.
+Contact us today for a free case evaluation.